School Gardens Program

 These living classrooms help students reconnect with the natural world through observation and exploration of biodiversity, plant life, nature cycles and food literacy.
 Gardening also improves mental, physical and emotional health, as well as patience, teamwork, and learning to make healthier food choices.

-The School Gardens Program strives to connect children to their food, classmates, nature, and community through interactive workshops delivered at schools during the school year.
+The School Gardens Program strives to connect children and youth to their food, classmates, nature, and community by delivering inclusive and interactive programming on environmental and food literacy education for K-12 schools, municipalities, and not-for-profit organizations during the year.

-For inquiries for 2023, please email the School Gardens Program Coordinator Sharlene at Sharlene@spec.bc.ca
+For inquiries or to book a workshop, please email the School Gardens Program Coordinator, Sharlene at Sharlene@spec.bc.ca

 Explore the online education platform Neighbourhood Nature School.
 A social space where anyone can participate, from the comfort of their home and outside in nature.
 This resource is ideal for educators and parents seeking nature-based lessons and activities.